EduardoMoraesRitter/-SpecWater/README.md

 ![AutoAI](/gifs/IBM_Watson_IA.gif)

 ### Web site
-Web site development so the local population can check water quality: http://specwater.web.app
+The SpecWater website is available for desktops and mobile devices.
+It is possible to search the water quality by filtering the country or province where the user is located, as well as view the map where the IoT device was installed and the water sample was collected, and through a check mark, view the quality of the water and in the future receive instructions on how to treat it for consumption, until the responsible authorities take further actions.

-Our website will be available for desktop and mobile devices.
-It is possible to browse the water quality by filtering the country or province where the user is located, as well as visualize the map where the IoT device was installed, where the water sample was collected, and through a check mark visualize the water quality and see more details of the river.
+You can check more details at: specwater.web.app

 ![website](/gifs/website_spec.gif)